isc-projects/bind9/doc/arm/reference.rst

    When this option is set to ``yes``, there must be at least two active keys for every algorithm represented in the DNSKEY RRset: at least one KSK and one ZSK per algorithm.
-If there is any algorithm for which this requirement is not met, this option will be ignored for that algorithm.
+If there is any algorithm for which this requirement is not met, this option is ignored for that algorithm.

 ``dnssec-dnskey-kskonly``
-   When this option and ``update-check-ksk`` are both set to ``yes``, only key-signing keys (that is, keys with the KSK bit set) will be used to sign the DNSKEY, CDNSKEY, and CDS RRsets at the zone apex.
+   When this option and ``update-check-ksk`` are both set to ``yes``, only key-signing keys (that is, keys with the KSK bit set) are used to sign the DNSKEY, CDNSKEY, and CDS RRsets at the zone apex.
-   Zone-signing keys (keys without the KSK bit set) will be used to sign the remainder of the zone, but not the DNSKEY RRset.
+   Zone-signing keys (keys without the KSK bit set) are used to sign the remainder of the zone, but not the DNSKEY RRset.
 This is similar to the ``dnssec-signzone -x`` command line option.